ModalityDance/Omni-R1/README.md

 ### 🪐 Key Features
 > [!IMPORTANT]
 > Faster Evaluation & RL Rollouts with vLLM.
-Our evaluation and RL rollout pipelines are accelerated by vLLM, which can significantly reduce inference time of large-scale sampling and long rollouts.
+Our evaluation and RL rollout pipelines(based on verl) are accelerated by vLLM, which can significantly reduce the inference time of large-scale sampling and long rollouts.

 🧭 **Two-stage training pipeline**
 PeSFT introduces perception alignment loss during SFT, and PeRPO applies a perception reward during RL to enhance functional image generation.